Daedrus/embci/README.md

 - Install NixOS 23.05 and use the `configuration.nix` file from my `configfiles` [repository](https://github.com/Daedrus/configfiles) together with the `embci.nix` file from this repository.
-- Note that the Woodpecker agent is currently running in privileged mode since I couldn't get it to work with the debug probe and the analyzer otherwise.
-I hope to fix this in the future.
+- Clone this repository
-- Set up an environment variable containing the LattePanda's IP address, for example `export IP_ADDRESS=192.168.0.104`.
+- Configure the LattePanda's IP address in `.env`.
 This variable is used by `docker-compose.yml`.
 For the instructions below, replace `$IP_ADDRESS` with the IP address.
+- Configure the debug probes' serial numbers in `.env`
+- Start the MinIO container
+  `docker compose up -d minio`
+- Access `http://$IP_ADDRESS:9001/` in your browser
+- Log in with minioadmin/minioadmin (the default admin user)
+- Create an access key and copy the results in the `MINIO_ACCESS_KEY` and `MINIO_SECRET_KEY` variables in `.env`
+- Create a bucket called `embci-artifacts`
 - Start the Gitea container
   `docker compose up -d gitea`
-- Access http://$IP_ADDRESS:3000/ in your browser
+- Access `http://$IP_ADDRESS:3000/` in your browser
 - Log in with embci/embci (the default admin user)
 - Go to `http://$IP_ADDRESS:3000/user/settings/applications` and in
   `Manage OAuth2 Applications` choose: